 Applications are made through UCAS Teacher Training.
-Applications for 2018 will open from Thursday 26th October and applications are dealt with on a first-come, first-served basis.
+Applications for 2019 open on October 9th 2018 and applications are dealt with on a first-come, first-served basis.

 Visit www.ucas.com/ucas/teacher-training to search for courses and make an application.

-- You will need a minimum of 2-3 days of school experience prior to making an application, as discussion of your experiences plays an important role in the interview.
+- We strongly recommend 2-3 days of school experience prior to making an application, as discussion of your experiences plays an important role in the interview.
 Please get in touch if you’d like some help arranging a school visit

 - Make sure that you have access to your GCSE maths and English Certificate, and your Degree Certificate if you have completed your degree (you will need evidence of your qualifications and may need to replace them)

 - If you do not hold a C grade or higher in GCSE Maths or English then you will need to enrol on a course to gain these qualifications, or consider taking an equivalency test https://www.equivalencytesting.com/